-The conditions for the submission of a credit institution to resolution and the respective activation of the relevant powers of the competent resolution authority are set in article 32 of the BRRD and Greek transposing Greek law 4335/2015, as amended and in force.
+The conditions for the submission of a credit institution to resolution and the respective activation of the relevant powers of the competent resolution authority are set in article 32 of the BRRD and Greek transposing law 4335/2015.
 Such conditions include the determination by the resolution authority that (a) the credit institution is failing or is likely to fail; (b) no reasonable prospect exists that any alternative private sector measures (including the write-down) would prevent the failure; and (c) a resolution action is necessary in the public interest, whilst the resolution objectives would not be met to the same extent by the special liquidation of the credit institution pursuant to normal insolvency.